GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 ### Security Groups

-The Secured Data Warehouse module grant to a set of security groups appropriated roles to perform standard tasks in the projects and the organization.
+Provide the following groups for separation of duty.
+Each group is granted roles to perform their tasks.
+Then, add users to the appropriate groups as needed.

 - **Data Engineer group**: Google Cloud IAM group that sets up and maintains the data pipeline and warehouse.
 - **Data Analyst group**: Google Cloud IAM group that analyzes the data in the warehouse.